ltelab/disdrodb/docs/source/install.rst

 According to the `contributors guidelines <contributors_guidelines>`__, you should first create a fork into your personal github account.

-Installation from a local copy of the github repository
+* Install a local copy of the forked repository:

 .. code-block:: bash